Excavate to form sub grade at a depth suitable for your pavement.

 Use AP7 to a depth of 65mm then compact or roll it to a compacted depth of 50mm.
 Screed the surface so it follows the contour you want to achieve for your path or paved area.

-Lay a 35 to 40mm layer of bedding material on the compacted base course (on the sub-grade for Path grade).
-Screed the bedding material to contour the surface close to the finished shape, and compact it.
+Lay a 10 to 15mm layer of bedding material on the compacted base course.
+Screed the bedding material to contour the surface close to the finished shape.
 Bedding material is AP7 or bedding sand.

 LAY THE NATURAL PAVING MATS